OSCA-Kampala-Chapter/react-ui/CONTRIBUTING.md

 > ### Legal Notice
 >
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

+### Can I implement feature X?
+1. Before writing the code for your feature, please [create an issue here](https://github.com/OSCA-Kampala-Chapter/react-ui/issues/new/choose).
+2. Sometimes, the feature you have in mind might already exist! or might not fit well in the tool.
+3. It breaks my heart to say no to a pull request.
+So, please let's talk about it first on an issue!

 ### Reporting Bugs